ToshiyukiDoma/OjiisanSubscreen/README.md

 - Customizable buttons.
 You can also relocate them anywhere on the screen

 Usage:
+- Configure your background directory (Set by default at backgrounds)
 - Run the Boomer Subscreen first
 - Configure the buttons to Spice2x
 - Run the game you're playing